hrzhao76/AthenaTriton/book/triton-lxplusGPU.md

 ### Prepare the model configs and structure

-The model repository needs to fulfill certain structures and names.
-As shown in the following.
-More detail information for other backend can be found in the [official documentiton](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_repository.md).
+The model repository needs to fulfill certain structures and names, as shown in the following.
+More detailed information for other backends can be found in the [official documentation](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_repository.md).

 ```
 models
 |
 +-- resnet50
  |
  +-- config.pbtxt
  +-- 1
  |
  +-- model.pt
 ```